dmfow/CheatSheets/Git.md

 # Edit a file (or create) .gitignore (first example line is to skip sqlite3 databases, second is to skip a library)
 *.sqlite3
 src/__pycache__/

+# If you have done commit, but forgot the .gitignore and now it is fixed.
+Get files removed from the cache
+git rm -r --cached .
+git add .
+git commit -m ".gitignore is now working"

 ```

 #### Check status of files in the project